 Colourful Tuscan Hills, Pienza, Italy

-'We were spending a couple of days driving round Tuscany on our way down to Rome from Florence and this particular view was one I was very keen to see and photograph.
+'We were spending a couple of days driving around Tuscany on our way down to Rome from Florence and this particular view was one I was very keen to see and photograph.
 Movie buffs might recognise it as the dirt road that Russell Crowe walked down toward his family in Ridley Scott’s film ‘Gladiator’.
 Unfortunately the fields weren’t full of the tall grass as seen in the film, but the moody looking sky more than made up for it.

 I used a Nikon D800 with a Nikon 24-70mm lens to take the photograph, with the following settings: 1/160 seconds, f/6.3, ISO 250.
 It was then edited in Adobe Lightroom to bring out some details in clouds and increase the saturation and contrast a little.
 Should people visit the area, this is well worth seeking out for the views, as is visiting nearby Pienza which is a beautiful little town with a number of shops staffed by some very friendly locals'.